-Qualified Opinion
+Opinion

-We have audited the financial report of Nagambie Resources Limited (the Company) and its subsidiaries (the Group), which comprises the consolidated statement of financial position as at 30 June 2021, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Nagambie Resources Limited (the Company and its subsidiaries (the Group)), which comprises the consolidated statement of financial position as at 30 June 2022, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the directors' declaration.

-In our opinion, except for the matters described below in the Basis for Qualified Opinion, the accompanying financial report of the Group, is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Group, is in accordance with the Corporations Act 2001, including:

-- (i) giving a true and fair view of the Group's financial position as at 30 June 2021 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- i. giving a true and fair view of the Group's financial position as at 30 June 2022 and of its financial performance for the year ended on that date; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001.

-Basis for Qualified Opinion
+Basis for Opinion